flamendless/CodeNect-VPS/src/core/markdown/help_dictionary.md

     * greater than or equals to (>=)
     * or (||)
     * and (&&)
-  * *Branch Node* - used for redirecting evaluation flow based on the boolean input.
-Same as an if-statement
   * *Action Node* - used for executing higher-level commands such as
     * printing text to screen
     * prompting for user input